 - Expense items, especially work-related.

-- Home improvements, sales, and refinances (for homes with profit potential of $250,000 or more).
+- Home improvements, sales, and refinances (for homes with the profit potential of $250,000 or more).

 - Investment purchases and sales information.